 How soon will we see our photos?

-Guests often ask me if I am a friend of the couple – this integration is lost when part of a shooting ‘team’.
+Guests often ask me if I am a friend of the couple – this familiarity can be lost when part of a shooting team.

 What time do you start and finish?

 It’s entirely up to you.
 I normally recommend starting a couple of hours before the ceremony time to get a representative story of your preparations, and most couples like me to stay for the first hour or so of the dancing in the evening.